Smugandcomfy/Bladder.Mo/readme.md

 For sample minting, burning, approval, transfer functions, please see the deploy.sh file in the examples folder.

-Further availability of functionality can be referenced in earlier referenced documentation.
+Further availability of functionality of the wallet festure is coming.

 ## Documentation

+in development

 Pre-compiled docs can be found on mops.one at: